pkrucz00/ElevatorSystem/README.md

  `step` tells the elevator to act accordingly to its current state, and the jobs it has.

  How can this elevator get its job done?
 First thought that comes to mind is to use a FIFO approach.
- Unfortunately this has some drawback.<br>
+ Unfortunately this has some drawbacks.<br>
  Let's think about one elevator with a person going from 3rd to 7th floor.
 On the 4th floor person wants to go to the 6th floor.
  The order of jobs is `3 then 4 then 7 then 6`.
-This means the person from 4th will have to go one floor higher, and the lower even though the elevator could have stopped earlier.
+This means the person from 4th will have to go one floor higher, and only then to the lower even though the elevator could have stopped earlier.

  My solution is to keep all the jobs in a sorted set (implemented as a TreeSet).
 This way we keep the jobs in order and can quickly check if we have reached one of our destinations.
  Person on 6th can now happily go out before the other person.

  So the first idea is to store the job data in sortedset and go to the closest job.
-But that's not it.
+That's still not enough.

  Second idea of mine implemented here takes advantage of the fact that we have (usually) multiple elevators in our system.
- Consider a situation where jobs of the elevator is the set `{5, 8}` and we are currently at 4th floor.<br>
+ Consider a situation where jobs of the elevator is the set `{5, 8}` and it is currently at 4th floor.<br>
  While being at the 5th floor we received a signal to go to the `3`.
 Now we want our elevator to go up, because "the 8th floor" person waits longer.
- Therefore, we implement that **when there is a successor in jobs regarding the current floor, we will go up**.
+ Therefore, we implement that **when there is a successor in jobs** (with regard to the current floor) **we will go up**.
 The opposite holds for going down.

  In other words we want our elevator to act with some kind of artificial inertia - as long as it's possible, keep your direction.
- And if it receives a signal from the opposite direction it currently proceeds?
-Well, that up to the `Elevator System` to decide, if this particular elevator should take this job.
+ If it receives a signal from the opposite direction it currently proceeds?
+Well, that was up to the `Elevator System` to decide, if this particular elevator should have taken this job at all.

  Elevator System
  -